0xm00n/claudecord/README.md

 ## current capabilities

-- [X] conversation history (stored in sqlite db) allowing for multi-turn conversations w/ claudecord
+- [X] conversation history (stored in sqlite db) allowing for multi-turn conversations w/ claudecord for each user in server
-- [X] multimodality - claudecord can read and analyze pdfs (even if they have images inside) and images
+- [X] multimodality - claudecord can read and analyze pdfs and images
 - [X] delete history command to have a fresh conversation memory